panglesd/slipshow/docs/record-tutorial.rst

 Drawing your presentation
 =========================

-In this tutorial, we'll create a presentation in a tottally different way, that is much more similar to what you would do in a whiteboard-based presentation.
+In this tutorial, we'll create a presentation in a totally different way, one that's much more like what you would do in a whiteboard-based presentation.

-Note that it is best to have access to a Wacom-like drawing tablet.
-Second-hand ones can be very cheap.
+Note that it is best to have access to a Wacom-like drawing tablet; second-hand ones can be very cheap.
 If you don't have one, it's still possible to follow the tutorial with the mouse!